Science, Medicine, and Technology

 - The Study of History of Medicine at UCLA - is an interdisciplinary program which encompasses the activities of a variety of faculty and staff drawn together from the general and medical departments of the campus.

-- Biomedical Library History and Special Collections for the Sciences - support the study of the history of medicine and biology.
+- - support the study of the history of medicine and biology.
 Collections consist of books, journals, manuscript, prints, portraits, and medical artifacts.

 - Department of Special Collections, Young Research Library - repository for one of the country's leading collections of rare books, manuscripts, historic photographs, and other special materials - many of which are related to the History of Science, Medicine, and Technology.